protontypes/LibreSelery/README.md

 [![Actions Status](https://github.com/protontypes/opencelery/workflows/docker_run/badge.svg)](https://github.com/protontypes/opencelery/actions)

-Constributor to this project will get coinbase emails.
+Constributor to this project will get emails from coinbase.
 OpenCelery will never send a URL in the note.

 ## Usage